The health of all living things, including plants, animals, and even humans, is connected to the health of the soil.

-Healthy microbial populations.
 There is a direct relationship between the quantity of organic material in the soil and the number of microbes in the soil.
 The more organic matter (leaves, humus, manures, compost, etc.) in the soil, the more biologically active the soil is and, accordingly, the more beneficial microbes there are.
-Biologically healthy soils provide the ideal foundation for grass plants to flourish and resist diseases, insects and environmental stresses.
+Biologically healthy soils provide the ideal foundation for grass plants to flourish and resist diseases, insects, and environmental stresses.

 Common, synthetic fertilizers release to grasses quickly (usually within six weeks).
 They bypass much of the microbial life and go right to the plant.
-Pesticides kill weeds and insects, but do harm to beneficial microbes as well.
-Adding organic fertilizers and natural soil amendments to the lawn is extremely important to keep soil microbial populations healthy and abundant.
-Sadly, overuse of synthetic products have had the opposite effect on the soil biology.
+Pesticides kill weeds and insects but do harm to beneficial microbes as well.
+Adding organic fertilizers and natural soil amendments to the lawn are extremely important to keep soil microbial populations healthy and abundant.
+Sadly, the overuse of synthetic products has had the opposite effect on the soil biology.

-NEW MAG-I-CAL PLUS!
-Mag-I-Cal Plus is a unique and natural SOIL FOOD that addresses the three key soil problems outlined above in the following ways:
+Mag-I-Cal Plus® is a unique and natural soil food that addresses the three key soil problems outlined above in the following ways:

-First, there is a Mag-I-Cal Plus for Acidic Soils (ideal for pH that is below 6.5) and Mag-I-Cal Plus for Alkaline Soils (ideal for pH that is above 7) to rapidly adjust soil pH into the correct range.
+First, Mag-I-Cal® Plus for Lawns in Acidic & Hard Soil (ideal for pH that is below 6.5) and Mag-I-Cal® Plus for Lawns in Alkaline & Hard Soil (ideal for pH that is above 7) rapidly adjust soil pH into the correct range.

 Finally, each version of Mag-I-Cal Plus stimulates soil microbial life by providing natural humates and iron to the soil.
-Furthermore, Mag-I-Cal Plus for Acidic Soil adds bio-char, which further stimulates microbes and provides greater water retention for plants.
-(Bio-char is not found in Mag-I-Cal Plus for Alkaline Soil because it tends to add alkalinity to the soil.)
+Furthermore, Mag-I-Cal® Plus for Lawns in Acidic & Hard Soil adds bio-char, which further stimulates microbes and provides greater water retention for plants.
+(Bio-char is not found in Mag-I-Cal® Plus for Lawns in Alkaline & Hard Soil because it tends to add alkalinity to the soil.)